 In this context, the forthcoming season of Indian films at HOME is altogether essential.
 Not just Bollywood will plug audiences into the vibrant contemporary Indian independent scene, including non-Hindi cinema from the South, with the hope of looking at Indian cinema through an alternate prism.

-The season is curated by Omar Ahmed, University of Manchester, and takes place at HOME, Manchester later in 2017.
+The season is curated by Omar Ahmed, University of Manchester, and will take place throughout September 2017 at HOME, Manchester.